 THIS DATE IN HISTORY: Sept.
 17

-1985: Alex Ovechkin, the first Russia-born player in NHL history to score 600 goals, is born in Moscow.
+1985: Alex Ovechkin, the highest-scoring Russia-born player in NHL history, is born in Moscow.

 Ovechkin is taken by the Washington Capitals with the No. 1 pick in the 2004 NHL Draft and joins them for the start of the 2005-06 season.
 He wins the Calder Trophy as the NHL's top rookie and is named a First-Team All-Star after scoring 52 goals and finishing with 106 points.